-The IAB-node may have redundant routes to the IAB-donor-CU.
+The IAB-node may have redundant routes to the IAB-donor-CU(s).

-For IAB-nodes operating in SA-mode, NR DC is used to enable route redundancy in the BH by allowing the IAB-MT to have concurrent BH links with two parent nodes.
-The parent nodes have to be connected to the same IAB-donor-CU, which controls the establishment and release of redundant routes via these two parent nodes.
-The parent nodes' gNB-DU functionality together with the IAB-donor-CU obtains the role of the IAB-MT's master node or secondary node.
-The NR DC framework (e.g. MCG/SCG-related procedures) is used to configure the dual radio links with the parent nodes (TS 37.340 [21]).
+For IAB-nodes operating in SA-mode, NR DC can be used to enable route redundancy in the BH by allowing the IAB-MT to have concurrent BH links with two parent nodes.
+The parent nodes may be connected to the same or to different IAB-donor-CUs, which controls the establishment and release of redundant routes via these two parent nodes.
+The parent nodes' gNB-DU functionality together with the respective IAB-donor-CU obtains the role of the IAB-MT's master node and/or secondary node.
+The NR DC framework (e.g., MCG/SCG-related procedures) is used to configure the dual radio links with the parent nodes (TS 37.340 [21]).

-The procedure for establishment of topological redundancy for IAB-nodes operating in SA-mode is captured in TS 38.401 [4].
+The procedures for establishment of topological redundancy for IAB-nodes operating in SA-mode is captured in TS 38.401 [4].